 Where can I find the Daily Self-Assessment?

 Faculty and staff receive a daily email reminder with a link to the form.
-Additional information is also available on CMU’s COVID-19 Health & Wellness web page.
+The form, along with additional information, can also be found on the Daily Self-Assessment page.